Protesters trickle from Hong Kong site surrounded by police

 It was the latest bout in more than five months of unrest in the semiautonomous Chinese territory.
 Protesters are demanding fully democratic elections and an investigation into alleged police brutality in suppressing the demonstrations.

 Anti-government rallies were held in at least two places Thursday night.
-Riot peace kept watch, exchanging heated words with some, but there were no major clashes ahead of district council elections on Sunday.
+Riot police kept watch, exchanging heated words with some, but there were no major clashes ahead of district council elections on Sunday.

 Protesters fear that the government could cancel the elections because of the unrest.
 City leaders have said they want to go ahead with the vote but warned that violence could make it impossible to hold a fair and safe election.